- Who We Are

-We are the same organization that pioneered the creation of smoke-free workplaces and restaurants, helped make light-rail a reality in Sacramento, fought for the passage of Proposition 99, and played an instrumental role in phasing out rice straw burning in the Sacramento Valley.
+Though our name has changed many times throughout the years, we are the same organization that pioneered the creation of smoke-free workplaces and restaurants, helped make light-rail a reality in Sacramento, fought for the passage of Proposition 99, and played an instrumental role in phasing out rice straw burning in the Sacramento Valley.

-Today, Breathe California of Sacramento-Emigrant Trails continues its tradition of breaking new ground and seeking original solutions to clean our air, improve lung health, and eliminate tobacco from people’s lives.
-We spend 100% of every dollar raised in our own communities to support and expand our programs to improve the health of our residents.
+Today, BREATHE continues its tradition of challenging the existing status quo as we strive to clean the air, improve lung health, and eliminate tobacco from people’s lives.
+We're proud to say that we spend 100% of every dollar raised in the communities we serve to develop and expand the innovative programs that are working improve our region's health.